hund030/TeamsFx_Wiki_review/Integrate-Azure-SQL-Database-with-your-Teams-app.md

 ## Step 4: Add code to connect to Azure SQL Database

 After you included Azure SQL Database related app settings in bicep file, you can follow this tutorial to connect your app to Azure SQL Database: https://learn.microsoft.com/en-us/azure/azure-sql/database/connect-query-nodejs?view=azuresql&tabs=windows.
+This tutorial is for nodejs, you can use `process.env.SQL_SERVER_ENDPOINT`, `process.env.SQL_DATABASE_NAME`, `process.env.SQL_USERNAME` and `process.env.SQL_PASSWORD` to reference the app settings configured to your Azure App Service in step 3.

-This tutorial is for nodejs, you can find tutorials for other programming language in the website's table of content.
+If you are using other programming language, you can find tutorials for your programming language in the website's table of content.

 <p align="right"><a href="#steps-to-create-azure-sql-database">back to top</a></p>

 ## Step 5: Update your cloud infrastructure and deploy your app

-After you updated bicep file for your project, you need to run `Teams: Provision in the cloud` command in VS Code extension to apply your changes.
+After you updated bicep file for your project, you need to run `Teams: Provision in the cloud` command in VS Code extension to apply your changes to bicep file.

+After you updated your source code, you need to run `Teams: Deploy to the cloud` command in VS Code extension to deploy your code to cloud.

 <p align="right"><a href="#steps-to-create-azure-sql-database">back to top</a></p>